 The objective of this system modification test program was to ensure that the Dominion Voting Systems Democracy Suite 4.14 complied with the hardware and software requirements of the EAC 2005 VVSG.
-The scope and detail of the requirements tested in certification were selected to correspond to the scope of the system detailed in the application submitted by Dominion Voting Systems.
-An in-depth examination of the system further confirmed the applicable requirements selected for compliance testing.
-This included the inspection and evaluation of system documentation, and the execution of functional tests to verify system performance and function under normal/abnormal conditions.
+The scope and detail of the requirements tested in certification were selected to correspond to the design and complexity of the system submitted by Dominion Voting Systems for testing.
+The examination included focused in-depth examination of the voting system, the inspection and evaluation of system documentation, execution of functional tests to verify system performance and function under normal/abnormal conditions.